 Paris Pride in June is the most popular gay event in Paris.
-It's an explosion of colour, diversity and love, with all kinds of people from across the French LGBTQ community coming out to stand together.
+It's a burst of colour, diversity and love, with all kinds of people from across the French LGBTQ community coming out to stand together.

 And just when you thought Paris couldn't get any gayer, along comes a gay bakery that makes baguettes in the shape of a penis called, La Baguette Magique: